csamol/aws-nuke/README.md

 ## Caution!

 Be aware that *aws-nuke* is a very destructive tool, hence you have to be very careful while using it.
-Otherwise you might delete production data.
+Otherwise you might delete production data..

 **We strongly advise you to not run this application on any AWS account, where you cannot afford to lose all resources.**